 Truckee Meadows Water Authority (TMWA) is dedicated to providing reliable service and delivering high-quality drinking water to more than 330,000 residents and businesses throughout the Reno and Sparks area.
 In accordance with the U.S. Environmental Protection Agency (EPA) Consumer Confidence Rule, I am pleased to provide you with our annual Water Quality Report on behalf of TMWA's staff and our Board of Directors.
 This information is provided to inform our customers about the source of their drinking water and how it compares to drinking water standards established by the EPA.
-This year we are providing this report online and will not deliver a print copy to each customer with their bill as we have done in the past.
-This change enables TMWA to save on printing and postage costs, while continuing to provide this information to our customers.
-If you would like a print copy mailed to you please call Will Raymond in our water quality department at 775-834-8138 or email wraymond@tmwa.com.
+This year we are again providing this report electronically and will not mail a print copy to each customer as we have in the past.
+Electronic distribution enables TMWA to provide this information to our customers while eliminating printing and postage costs.
+If you would like a print copy mailed to you, please call Will Raymond in our water quality department at 775-834-8138 or email wraymond@tmwa.com.